ablaamim/ft_printf/README.md

 </h2>

 <p align=center>
-	The <b>printf</b> function is one of the most versatile and well-known functions in the C language.
-From a testing aid to tabulation method, printf is a very powerful and important tool in every dev's kit.
-This project aims to recreate the behaviour of the original MacOS's printf, including its basic error management, some of its flags, minimum field width stipulation and most of its basic conversions.
+	The <b>printf</b> The versatility of the printf function in C represents a great exercise in programming.
+This project is of MODERATE difficulty.
+It will enable you to discover variadic functions in C. The key to a successful ft_printf is a well-structured and good extensible code.

 ---